-Constructed by the slave labourers of Organisation Todt from early 1942, the Atlantic Wall stood from Norway to the Pyrenees.
-Its most fortified sections concentrated around the all-important ports which any invader would need to acquire in order to supply an army big enough to take on the German Wehrmacht in France.
+Constructed by the slave labourers of Organisation Todt starting in early 1942, the Atlantic Wall stood from Norway to the Pyrenees.
+Its most fortified sections were concentrated around the all-important ports which any invader would need to acquire in order to supply an army big enough to take on the German Wehrmacht in France.
 When Rommel took over Army Group B in December 1943 he ordered Organisation Todt and his soldiers to double their efforts to fortify the beaches.

-The Germans designed around 700 different types of bunker and defensive structures to fortify the Atlantic Wall, such as personnel bunkers, observation bunkers, food storage and refrigeration bunkers, bunkers for housing large calibre naval guns, and half bunker Tobruk positions for machine gun and mortar teams.
-Some bunkers were camouflaged as houses, while some houses positioned near the coast were strengthened to be bomb and shell proof.
-On the beaches and around fortifications millions of mines were planted while obstacles were constructed to snag and sink landing craft attempting to offload their men on the beaches.
+The Germans designed around 700 different types of bunkers and defensive structures to fortify the Atlantic Wall, such as personnel bunkers, observation bunkers, food storage and refrigeration bunkers, bunkers for housing large calibre naval guns, and half bunker Tobruk positions for machine gun and mortar teams.
+Some bunkers were camouflaged as houses, while some houses positioned near the coast were strengthened to be bomb and shell-proof.
+On the beaches and around fortifications millions of mines were planted while yet more obstacles were constructed to snag and sink landing craft attempting to offload their men on the beaches.
 The Atlantic Wall was a zone of death that was designed to hold off invaders until reinforcements could be brought up to drive the Allies back into the sea.

 Command and observation bunkers were located all along the Normandy coastline.
 Some were linked to coastal artillery batteries by phone or radio communication.
-Command bunkers were also used to co-ordinate the defence of their resistance nests and to maintain communications with their superiors.
+Command bunkers were also used to coordinate the defence of their resistance nests and to maintain communications with their superiors.

 The Guns of Normandy

 The Germans equipped their Static Divisions in Normandy as well as their fortified positions with the spoils of war gained during the days of the German Blitzkrieg.
 Obsolescent German types were also used for this purpose.